Khaki weed spiny burr

 Cultural control of Khaki Weed.

 Practice good hygiene if you are using machinery in infected areas.
 Hand removal works as long as you remove the crown and the taproot, and make sure that you remove all root material.
-If you break the tap root when you remove the weed, new plants will grow from any material left in the soil.
+If you break the tap root of Khaki Weed when you remove it, new plants will grow from any material left in the soil.
 Aim to dig down 100 mm or more beside the root.
 Remove and destroy any burrs found.

-It is best to apply post-emergents when the weeds are growing strongly and not under stress.
+It is best to apply post-emergents when the weed is growing strongly and not under stress.
 If you can target seedlings, these are the most susceptible to chemical treatment.
-The aim is to reapply treatments consistently until you eradicate the khaki weed.
+The aim is to reapply treatments consistently until you eradicate the Khaki Weed.
 Several herbicides control Creeping Chaff weed in turf and lawns.
 Gilba Solutions recommends that you use Casper or 2,4-D Amine for selective control.